LtubSalad/voogasalad-ltub/USER_FEEDBACK.md

 * Cannot re-open the general data tab.
 No button for this

 * Implementation in all the attributes; no one knows what this is

+* Maybe accordion windows for the different attributes

+* Need cohesive GUI look

+* The "sprite creation tab" has the same name as the "new sprite creation tab"

+* Visually see sprite during creation

+* Path does not work for some spots when you are clicking and not dragging

+* The path squares are not extremely distinctly outlined

+* Use more common sense naming (like what is implementation), resource file
+*
+* Authoring environment GUI should be more centralized - sprite creation/ all the other things we could edit should be centered around the grid so you can
+* visually see things as you create them.
+For example, if we create a sprite that should pop up a window that allows us to create the sprite and then saving that sprite
+* should have it show up in the central GUI.